CTFd/koth-agent/README.md

 For example, running the following code below, with the options indicated, tells the agent to monitor the `owner.txt` file (assuming that the `owner.txt` file is present in the current working directory, and contains the text "example").

-In addition we specify an API key to prevent unauthorized users from accessing the agent.
+In addition, we specify an API key to prevent unauthorized users from accessing the agent.

 ```
 ./agent -file owner.txt -apikey 123